exeeny/e-commerce/Readme.md

 Project Description:

 This project is a functional e-commerce application designed to facilitate online shoping experiences.
 Built with Laravel ver.
-12 and React library (using typescript) starter pack, it includes essential features such as product management, user authentication, a cart system, and order processing.
+12 + Inertia.js + React(typescript), using starter pack for auth system and some ui features.
+Project also includes essential features such as product management, a cart system, and order processing.

 Features:
-User registration and login system.
+- User registration and login system.
-Shopping cart functionality to add and remove items.
+- Shopping cart functionality to add and remove items.
-Order processing:
+- Order processing:
     - Validates product availability and user balance.
     - Deducts stock quantity and user balance upon successful order completion.

 Provides error messages for invalid actions.